fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Some mentions of Jibril in the Bible:
 * Daniel saw Gabriel.
 * Ezekiel saw Gabriel.
-* Gabriel came to Zakariyah and tells him that his prayers are heard and that they his wife will give birth to John.
+* Gabriel came to Zakariyah and told him that his prayers are heard and that they his wife will give birth to John.

 Jibril came to Maryam and told the good news that she will give birth to a child Isa.